Abstract

-Longitudinal studies are conceptually well suited for normative modelling since they analyse individual trajectories over time.
-If adjusted appropriately, normative models could not only improve predictive accuracy but also identify patterns of change, thereby enhancing our understanding of the disease.
-In contrast to traditional statistical methods that estimate the average change in the group, normative models could estimate individual deviations from healthy trajectories.
-This comprehensive approach would take into account both population heterogeneity and confounders, thus providing a more nuanced understanding of change over time.
+Longitudinal data are conceptually well suited to extend standard normative modelling since they analyse individual trajectories over time.
+If adjusted appropriately, normative models could not only improve predictive accuracy but also identify patterns of temporal change, thereby enhancing our understanding of the disease.

 We stress that our aim is not to build a longitudinal normative model per se.
 Considering the much greater availability of cross-sectional data relative to longitudinal data, we instead leverage existing models constructed from densely sampled cross-sectional populations and provide methods for applying these to longitudinal cohorts.
 We argue that although these models lack explicit intra-subject dynamics, they contain sufficient information to enable precise assessments of changes over time.
 Nevertheless, the inclusion of longitudinal data into existing models largely estimated from cross-sectional data is also an important goal and can be approached with hierarchical models [12]; however, we do not tackle this problem here.